cnabio/cnab-spec/401-installation-state.md

 The claim MUST be mounted at the path `/cnab/claim.json` inside of the bundle.
 The version of this claim that is to be mounted is the _version representing the current operation_.
 In other words, when a bundle is installed, the runtime creates the original installation claim and passes this in.
 On the first upgrade, the claim describing the _upgrade_ operation is located at `/cnab/claim.json`.

-Note: Systems may be compliant with the CNAB Core specification but not support the Installation State specification.
+Note: Systems MAY be compliant with the CNAB Core specification but not support the Installation State specification.
 If `$CNAB_CLAIMS_VERSION` is not present, a runtime SHOULD assume that the Installation State specification is not implemented.
 Bundle authors may therefore have to take care when relying upon `/cnab/claim.json`, accommodating the case where the runtime does not support claims.

 ## Determine Execution Status